-75) Quantity of tyres
+74) Quantity of tyres

-a) During the Event no driver may use more than seven sets of dry-weather tyres, four sets of wetweather tyres and three sets of extreme-weather tyres.
-A set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification.

-If a driver change is made during an Event the tyres allocated to the original driver must be used by the new driver.
+- a) During the Event no driver may use more than seven sets of dry-weather tyres, four sets of wetweather tyres and three sets of extreme-weather tyres.
+A set of tyres will be deemed to comprise two front and two rear tyres all of which must be of the same specification. - b) If a driver change is made during an Event the tyres allocated to the original driver must be used by the new driver.
 If the new driver is a third driver entered under Article 58(b), any tyres used on the first day of practice will not count towards his total number of sets.

-76) Control of tyres:
+75) Control of tyres:

-- a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the relevant stock of tyres which such team's designated supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in deletion of the relevant driver's qualifying time or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements.
+- a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the stock of tyres the appointed supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in deletion of the relevant driver's qualifying time or exclusion from the race.

-77) Use of tyres
+76) Use of tyres